HenrikBengtsson/future/OVERVIEW.md

 ## Contributing
-The goal of this package is to provide a standardized and unified API for using futures in R.  What you are seeing right now is an early but sincere attempt for achieving this goal.
+The goal of this package is to provide a standardized and unified API for using futures in R.  What you are seeing right now is an early but sincere attempt to achieve this goal.
 I am open to all types of feedback and I welcome contributions and collaborations of any kind.

 ---
 Copyright Henrik Bengtsson, 2015